kotalilyy/pizza-hunt/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Description

-Pizza Hunt allows users to connect with each other based on their love of Pizza!
-Users can share and discuss their dream pizza-topping combinations.
-I assisted in creating an API layer on the back end for this application, using MongoDB as the database system.
+Pizza Hunt allows users to connect with each other based on their love of Pizza.

 ## Table of Contents